Developing an OPS Application

 d_m, d_p, Anew, "double", "Anew");

-Data sets have a size (number of mesh points in each dimension).
-There is passing for halos or boundaries in the positive (d_p) and negative directions (d_m).
-Here we use a 1 thick boundary layer.
-Base index can be defined as it may be different from 0 (e.g. in Fortran).
-Item these with a 0 base index and a 1 wide halo, these datasets can be indexed from −1 tosize +1.
+Datasets have a size (number of mesh points in each dimension).
+There is padding for halos or boundaries in the positive (d_p) and negative directions (d_m).
+Here we use a 1-thick boundary layer.
+The base index can be defined as it may be different from 0 (e.g., in Fortran).
+With a 0 base index and a 1-wide halo, these datasets can be indexed from −1 to size+1.

 We also need to declare the stencils that will be used - in this example most loops use a simple 1-point stencil, and one uses a 5-point stencil: